Radiation sickness is illness and symptoms resulting from excessive exposure to ionizing radiation.

 Radiation exposure can occur as a single large exposure (acute).
 Or it can occur as a series of small exposures spread over time (chronic).
-Exposure may be accidental or intentional (as in radiation therapy).
+Exposure may be accidental or intentional (as in radiation therapy for disease treatment).

 Radiation sickness is generally associated with acute exposure and has a characteristic set of symptoms that appear in an orderly fashion.
 Chronic exposure is usually associated with delayed medical problems such as cancer and premature aging, which may happen over a long period of time.

-The risk of cancer depends on the dose and begins to build up, even with very low doses.
+The risk for cancer depends on the dose and begins to build up, even with very low doses.
 There is no "minimum threshold."